BishalBPapan/k_safe_labeling_of_connected_graphs/README.md

 The problem of k-safe labeling was introduced by Habiba et. al in 2015.
 In a k-safe labeling, we need to label all the vertices of a graph with distinct integers such that the labels of two adjacent vertices have a difference of at least k.
 The span of a k-safe labeling is the value of (maximum label used - minimum label used + 1).
 Here we have considered 1 as the minimum label.

+In a k-safe labeling problem, we need to k-safe label a graph with the minimum span.
+Habiba et. al have proved that this problem is NP-hard.
+We are suggesting a polynomial algorithm that will perform a k-safe labeling with a span which is not greater than a certain bound.

 Implementation tools and libraries:

 Language: Python